 CAN IT BE APPLIED?

 Yes, but it does require a bit of time.
-If you are wanting to go to bed on the earlier side, definitely try out audiobooks or take turns with your partner reading to each other before bed.
-An hour does seem like a bit of time, and would definitely require a bit of discipline in the beginning to switch off the bright screens, but as soon as you begin to feel sleepy around your bedtime you can close the book or switch it off.
+If you want to go to bed on the earlier side, definitely try out audiobooks or take turns with your partner reading to each other before bed.
+An hour does seem like a bit of time and would require a bit of discipline, in the beginning, to switch off the bright screens, but as soon as you begin to feel sleepy around your bedtime, you can close the book or switch it off.

 IS IT SCIENTIFIC?